Meet the cast of Netflix movie Project Power

 What else has Jamie Foxx been in?
 Foxx is one of the biggest names in Hollywood, having won a Best Actor Oscar for his performance as Ray Charles back in 2004 and appeared in a slew of big budget films since, including Django Unchained, Baby Driver and The Amazing Spider-Man 2.

-Other big screen highlights include roles in Collateral, Dreamgirls and Just Mercy – whilst he is also a Grammy Award-winning musician, with four top ten albums to his name as a producer.
+Other big screen highlights include roles in Collateral, Dreamgirls and Just Mercy – and he is also a Grammy Award-winning musician, with four top 10 albums to his name as a producer.

 Joseph Gordon-Levitt plays Frank